The Guards Museum

 London SW1E 6HQ

-In line with current government advice regarding Coronavirus (COVID-19) the museum is closed until further notice.
+We are working hard to ready the museum to welcome visitors back.
 We will do our best to answer your enquiries but please allow for some delay.

-You can support our eventual reopening by helping to fund the new measures we will introduce to safeguard our visitors and staff.
+You can support our reopening work by helping to fund the new measures we will introduce to safeguard our visitors and staff.
 Please donate here.

-The Museum is already scheduled to be closed on the following days during 2020:
+The Museum is scheduled to be closed on the following days during 2020:

 Sunday 8th November